Bruce Boynton: Death and legacy

-Boynton died on November 23, 2020, at the age of 83, two weeks before the 60th anniversary of his landmark case.
-His death was announced by former Alabama State Senator Henry Sanders.
-His daughter Carver Ann Boynton said the cause was cancer.
+Boynton died on November 23, 2020, at 83, two weeks before the 60th anniversary of his landmark case.
+Former Alabama State Senator Henry Sanders announced his death.
+His daughter, Carver Ann Boynton, said the cause was cancer.

 On the day he died, the Dallas County Commission of Alabama voted to rename an annex of the Dallas County Courthouse in Selma in honor of Boynton and another prominent black lawyer, J. L. Chestnut, Jr.